 A very special dining experience for both locals and visitors is food slow-cooked in an underground oven, locally called an “umu”.
 Learn how Tongans have prepared umu for centuries on an educational culture tour with Ancient Tonga.
-Aside from learning about Tongan weaving, tapa-making, medicines and more, you’ll learn how to prepare an umu.
+Aside from learning about Tongan weaving, tapa-making, medicines and more, you’ll learn how to prepare traditional Tongan food.
 See how ingredients are wrapped in banana leaves, as well as how to husk a coconut to extract the coconut cream.
 Learn more about this tour in the 10 Best Cultural Activities in Tonga.

 3. Tour a Coffee Roastery and Cassava Chip Factory

 Hidden in a suburb of Nuku’alofa is the fabulous Tupu’Anga Cafe offering a European-style cafe with a Tongan twist.
 The cafe is home to a coffee roastery, where beans and sourced locally, as well as a cassava chip factory that makes a hugely popular Tongan snack, “manioke chips”!
-See how the good stuff is made on an informal tour of the factory.
-Additionally, be sure to sit down to some of their coffee, as well as pawpaw (papaya) scones, lu (taro leaf and meat) pies, and mouthwatering cassava cake.
+See how it’s all made on an informal tour of the factory.
+Additionally, be sure to sit down to some of their coffee, as well as papaya scones, lu (taro leaf and meat) pies, and mouthwatering cassava cake.
 Oh, and check out the 10 Best Cafes in Nuku’alofa & Tongatapu for more places to get your caffeine fix.

-Location: At the south end of Umusi Road
+Location: Towards the southern end of Umusi Road, Popua, Nuku’alofa.

-4. Try Tongan and International Cuisine at Nuku’alofa’s Restaurants
+4. Try Tongan and International Cuisine at Tongatapu’s Restaurants

-You’ll find a wealth of variety when it comes to eating out in Nuku’alofa!
+You’ll find a wealth of variety when it comes to eating out on Tongatapu, and especially in Nuku’alofa!
 Try fabulous local dishes, such as ota ika (raw fish marinated in coconut cream) and lu (meat and coconut cream wrapped in taro leaves).
 Alternatively, European and Asian food is also readily available and extremely well-done.
 You need only head to the 20 Best Restaurants on Tongatapu to check out our top recommendations!

-On the waterfront along Vuna Road, on the eastside of Nuku’alofa, there are a couple more markets that many travellers miss!
+On the waterfront along Vuna Road, on the east side of Nuku’alofa, there are a couple more markets that many travellers miss!
 At Faua Wharf, check out the tables of tropical fish, wrapped-up crabs, bags of squid, oysters, seaweed and much more at the Tu’i Mata Moana Fish Market.
 Further along the wharf, you’ll also find the Tu’i Mata Moana Fair with an abundance of barbecued meals and local drinks like ‘otai for sale.
 Although both markets are open throughout the week, the best time to go is on a Saturday morning.
 Learn more about these markets in the 5 Best Markets in Tonga.

-6. Taste the National Drink in a Kava Circle
+6. Taste the National Drink During a Faikava

-Kava is an integral part of the Tongan lifestyle, typically drunk by men who drink in “kava circles”.
-Apart from learning about and trying kava at Ancient Tonga (see above), visitors will need to ask around locally for kava circles.
-Otherwise, some Nuku’alofa guesthouses sometimes put on kava nights on request, such as at Toni’s Guesthouse.
+Kava is an integral part of the Tongan lifestyle, typically drunk by men who drink in kava circles known as faikava.
+Apart from learning about and trying kava at Ancient Tonga (see above), visitors will need to ask around locally for faikava.
+Otherwise, some Nuku’alofa guesthouses put on kava nights on request, such as Toni’s Guesthouse.
 If you’re joining a faikava on a more casual basis (not part of a guided tour), it’s customary to bring some cash (TOP$50) or kava to contribute.
 Learn more about aspects of the Tongan culture in The Guide to the Tongan Culture and Traditions.

 7. Experience a Tongan Feast and Cultural Show

-Another aspect of the Tongan culture are feasts, which are renowned across the South Pacific for their sheer scale and diversity!
+Another aspect of the Tongan culture is feasts, which are renowned across the South Pacific for their sheer scale and diversity!
 Umu buffets and cultural floor shows typically take place on Wednesday and Friday nights at Tongatapu’s resorts, such as Katea Retreat and Oholei Beach Resort.
-In Nuku’alofa, Ancient Tonga offer buffets followed by traditional Tongan dancing on a Friday night (if they have the minimum required numbers, so be sure to pre-book).
-Alternatively, transfers to feasts around Tongatapu are available from Nuku’alofa, for instance, to the Oholei Buffet Dinner and Cultural Show inside Hina Cave with Tonga Travel Troupe (more info on Viator and Tripadvisor).
+In Nuku’alofa, Ancient Tonga offers monthly buffets followed by traditional Tongan dancing on a Friday night (that’s if they have the minimum required numbers, so be sure to pre-book).
+Learn much more about these captivating shows and dining experiences in the 10 Best Cultural Shows in Tonga.